 While it does seem like things on the internet just come out of nowhere, the truth is everything on the web is stored in a specific location.
 For logistical reasons, your computer isn’t the place for your web and all the files to live.
 It probably couldn’t handle the traffic, nor is it reliably always available.
 Instead, you’ll need a hosting service that will take care of housing your website for you.

 Figuring out your hosting is one of the first and most important things you must do when launching a website.
-This guide will help you understand more about web hosting so that you can pick a service that is right for your website.
+This guide will help you understand more about web hosting, as well as the different types of web hosting, so that you can pick a service that is right for your website.

 Website Hosting Definition

-What is website hosting?
-At its most basic form, website hosting provides storage for and access to a website.
+So, what is website hosting?
+Here's a simple website hosting definition: website hosting provides storage for and access to a website.
 Your web host gives your website a place to live and lets visitors come and see it.
 Web hosts often do more than just hosting, but as the term suggests, hosting is their main bread and butter.

 You can technically host your website yourself, but it is extremely technical and beyond most beginners’ capabilities.
 Additionally, you’ll have to invest in expensive server technology to meet the needs of visitors as your traffic begins to grow.
 Even experienced web developers rely on web hosting.